-13 Authorisation to construct and operate distribution networks What authorisations are required to construct and operate distribution networks?
+13 Authorisation to construct and operate distribution networks

+What authorisations are required to construct and operate distribution networks?

-As regards the requirements related to the construction of distribution networks, see question 3 that applies similarly.
-Additionally, the Ministry of Economy will approve consistency with Energy Policy and Energy Security Strategy only for an area in which there is no planned or constructed distribution network or where the distribution capacity is fully used.
+As regards the requirements related to the construction of distribution networks, see question 3 as the requirements are similar.
+Additionally, the Ministry of Economy will approve consistency with Energy Policy and Energy Security Strategy only for an area in which there is no planned or constructed distribution network, or where the distribution capacity is fully used.

-The actual performance of electricity distribution activities is subject to licensing by the RONI (the licence to distribute electricity in a designated territory).
-There are currently 166 issued licences.
+The performance of electricity distribution activities is subject to licensing by the RONI (the licence to distribute electricity in a designated territory).
+In January 2013, there were 159 distribution licence holders.